spantea/scala/FunctionalProgrammingInScalaSpecialization/README.md

-Functional Program Design in Scala Course
+Functional Programming in Scala Specialization